jasperanders/Bachelorthesis/Thesis/md/thesis.md

 When thinking about any assessment the consideration and handling of academic dishonesty (e.g. cheating in an exam) is one of the most important parts.
 Moving from paper to e-exams poses the question what parts must be adjusted to accommodate for changed circumstances and environments.

-In his paper [@Mccabe2005] poses seven fields of possible cheating in exams which he then evaluates by occurrence and perceived severeness.
-Six of which are relevant for this thesis' purpose^(The seventh would be _"Using false excuse to delay test taking"_).
+@Mccabe2005 poses seven fields of possible cheating in exams which he then evaluates by occurrence and perceived severeness.
+Six of which are relevant for this thesis' purpose[^1].
 The fields can be described as follows:

+[^1]: The seventh would be _"Using false excuse to delay test taking"_.

 **Student cooperation**: